datadryad/dryad-app/documentation/api_submission.md

 Once staging is complete and to publish the changes to your dataset, please follow the "Publish your dataset" instructions again from the section above to publish this new version of your dataset.

 In addition to changing your metadata, you could've added additional files before re-publishing this updated version of your dataset.

+## Changing internal metadata fields

+You can POST request to either `api/datasets/<id>/add_internal_datum` or `api/datasets/<id>/set_internal_datum`, depending on the type of data.
+The body should be JSON in the form of `{"data_type":"mismatchedDOI","value":"223342”}`

+Fields that have single values (set_internal_datum):
+- publicationISSN
+- manuscriptNumber

+Field that allow multiple values (add_internal_datum):
+- mismatchedDOI
+- formerManuscriptNumber
+- duplicateItem